sanghyonjeon/School_Projects/OOP345 Assembly Line Simulator/readme.md

   This function stores the workstations in the order received from the file in the `m_activeLine` instance variable.
 It loads the contents of the file, stores the address of the next workstation in each element of the collection, identifies the first station in the assembly line and stores its address in the `m_firstStation` attribute.
 This function also updates the attribute that holds the total number of orders in the `g_pending` queue.
 If something goes wrong, this constructor reports an error.

-  **Note**: to receive full marks, use STL algorithms throughout this function, except for iterating through the file records (one `while` loop); marks will be deducted if you use any of `for`, `while` or `do-while` loops except for iterating through the file records.

 - `void reorderStations()` - this modifier reorders the workstations present in the instance variable `m_activeLine` (loaded by the constructor) and stores the reordered collection in the same instance variable.
 The elements in the reordered collection start with the first station, proceeds to the next, and so forth until the end of the line.

 - `bool run(std::ostream& os)` –  this modifier performs **one** iteration of operations on all of the workstations in the current assembly line by doing the following: